taisytran/My-Resume/README.md

 ----------

 **Personalities**
-- Cheerful, honest, careful, hard-working, responsible, self-confident, patient, eager for learning
+- Cheerful, honest, careful, hard-working, customer focused, responsible, self-confident, patient, eager for learning

 **Interests**:
-- Read book about science and it
+- Read books about science and IT
 - Play soccer, swimming
 - Listen English songs, read manga
 - Document all techniques that have learned